 You’ve just started school and are excited to really get going on the path to reach your career goals.
 You’ve even taken out a student loan to help with tuition.
 One thing you’ll want to note, though, is whether or not payments are fully deferred.
-At Climb, our loans may have either no deferment or interest-only deferment.
+At Climb, our loans may have either no deferment, interest-only deferment, or full deferment.
 How does this differ from full deferment, and what impact do these options have on your loan?
 Below, we’ve got an explainer of full vs. interest-only (IO) deferment

 Full vs. interest-only deferment comparison*

 |Loan Amount||Interest Rate||IO Months||Full Repayment Months||Monthly IO Payment||Full Monthly Payments||Total Payments||Difference|